 Spray Basting Your Quilts

-Have you ever heard a quilter say that basting is their favorite part of making a quilt?
+Have you ever heard a quilter say that basting is their favorite part of quilting?
 More often than not, basting is just a necessary part of the quilt-making process, and not some form of creative expression.
+There are several methods for basing.
 Many quilters swear by pin basting, and others like to secure a quilt sandwich with long, loose stitches.
+Here, we’ll discuss the option of spray basting your quilts.

 To Spray or Not to Spray?